lordbaah/AWS-Learning-Projects/aws-serverless-contact-form/README.md

 ### Test the API Endpoints

 Test the Endpoint:
-Use Thunder Client or Postman to send a POST request to the API endpoint:
+Use Thunder Client, Postman, or curl to send a POST request to the API endpoint:

 - Endpoint: `POST https://{api-id}.execute-api.us-east-1.amazonaws.com/prod/contact`
 - Headers: `Content-Type: application/json`